-The per capita income in Blountsville in 2010 was $14,956, which is low income relative to Alabama and the nation.
-This equates to an annual income of $59,824 for a family of four.
+The per capita income in Blountsville in 2018 was $16,119, which is low income relative to Alabama and the nation.
+This equates to an annual income of $64,476 for a family of four.
 However, Blountsville contains both very wealthy and poor people as well.
-Blountsville also has one of the higher rates of people living in poverty in the nation, with 41.17% of its population below the federal poverty line.

-Blountsville is a very ethnically-diverse town.
+Blountsville is an extremely ethnically-diverse town.
 The people who call Blountsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Blountsville residents report their race to be White, followed by Black or African-American.
+The greatest number of Blountsville residents report their race to be White, followed by Asian.
 Blountsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.03% of the town’s residents.
-Important ancestries of people in Blountsville include English, European, German, and Italian.
+People of Hispanic or Latino origin account for 29.89% of the town’s residents.
+Important ancestries of people in Blountsville include Irish, English, European, German, and Italian.

 The most common language spoken in Blountsville is English.
 Other important languages spoken here include Spanish and African languages.